 In November 2020 the RBA made a 'Melbourne Cup Cut' and lowered the cash rate to an all time low of 0.10%.
 There it stayed until May 2022.

-Now in the Covid aftermath inflation has started taking off.
-Supply chain disruptions because of the virus, microprocessor and silicone shortages, the war in Ukraine, and some countries opting to move goods and services back on-shore has pushed up inflation.
+Inflation started taking off in late 2021 and early 2022.
+Supply chain disruptions because of the Covid-19 virus, microprocessor and silicone shortages, the war in Ukraine, and some countries opting to move goods and services back on-shore has pushed up inflation.

 However Viktor Shvets, Macquarie Bank's head of global strategy, said central banks over the next period will yo-yo with cash rates as they toy with inflation and deflation.